LiteCache/litecache-stv/README.md

 - Not a replacement for CDN or edge logs
 - Not a tool that claims impossible 100% visibility
 - Not a tool that simply equates visibility with value
-- Not able in version 1.0.0 to see main document requests served entirely from page cache or CDN cache before PHP is executed
+- Not able to see main document requests served entirely from page cache or CDN cache before PHP is executed, unless cache compatibility rules or manual cache configuration make those requests reach PHP

 = Why this matters =